justincasher/justincasher.github.io/articles/Metric-Space-CH/Metric-Space-CH.md

 ## 1. Introduction

-&emsp; Contrary to the name, the Cartan-Hadamard theorem originates in the work of Hans von Mangoldt.
+&emsp; Contrary to its name, the Cartan-Hadamard theorem originates in the work of Hans von Mangoldt.
 He proved in 1881 that two arbitrarily close geodesics on a real analytic surface of nonpositive curvature can intersect at most once.
 Jacques Hadamard then developed this theory in 1898 by showing that each homotopy class of paths connecting two points contains a unique geodesic.
 Both of these results can be found on page 50 of [\[6\]](#5-references). Élie Cartan later generalized Hadamard’s theory to a wider class of manifolds in [\[3\]](#5-references), giving us the name Cartan-Hadamard.

 &emsp; In its more modern form, the Catan-Hadamard theorem is a statement about universal coverings.
 This is because, for a certain class of topological spaces, a universal cover can be constructed via homotopy classes of paths starting at a point.
 Hence, in the case of a complete, connected Riemannian manifold of nonpositive curvature, our homotopy classes of paths are given by geodesics starting at a point; in particular, our covering map is simply the exponential map, cf. [\[2\]](#5-references).
 This theory was later generalized by M. Gromov, [\[5\]](#5-references), then S. Alexander and R. Bishop to complete, connected metric spaces with a locally convex metric (locally m-convex), [\[1\]](#5-references).